kasprovenki/hershield/README.md

-# HerShield - Women Safety App 🛡️
+# HerShield - Your AI-Powered Guardian for Women's Safety 🛡️

 A Streamlit-based web application for women's safety featuring geolocation mapping, emergency SMS alerts, AI assistance, and resource guidance.